-The degree to which this setting will affect the motorhome will vary, depending on the size and weight of the motorhome in comparison to the size and weight of the towed vehicle.
-A sharp pull at the motorhome may indicate that the brake pressure is set too high.
-Or, even if the pressure is set correctly, you may prefer to lower the setting until the towed vehicle brakes with less force.
+- 2. If you are unsure which setting to select, set the 9700 to "Medium" and readjust it later, if you find that you prefer more or less braking pressure. - 3.
+The degree to which each setting will affect the motorhome will vary, depending on the size and weight of the motorhome in comparison to the size and weight of the towed vehicle.
+A sharp pull at the motorhome may indicate that the brake pressure is set too high in this instance, you may prefer to lower the setting until the towed vehicle brakes with less force.